ballerina-platform/ballerina-distribution/examples/ftp-client-read/ftp_client_read.md

 # FTP client - Read file

-The FTP client can be used to read files on remote servers using the FTP protocol.
-An `ftp:Client` can be created with default configurations and the `get` API can be used to read the files.
-This returns the file content as a `byte[]` stream which can then be written to another file/output to console etc.
+The FTP client connects to a given FTP server, and then sends and receives files as byte streams.
+An FTP client is created by giving the host-name and required credentials.
+Once connected, `get` method is used to read files as byte streams from the FTP server.
+Use this to transfer files from a remote file system to a local file system.

 ::: code ftp_client_read.bal :::